mwat56/kaliber/README.md

 Why, you may ask, would you need an username/password file anyway?
 Well, there may be several reasons one of which could be Copyright problems.

 If not all your books are in the public domain and Copyright-free in most countries you may _not make them publically_ available.
 In that case you're most likely the only actual remote user allowed to access the books in your library.

-Whenever there's no password file given (either in the INI file or the command-line) all functionality requiring authentication will be _disabled_ which in turn means that everybody can access your library.
 Depending on your country's legislation you may or may not include your family members.
 If in doubt please consult a Copyright expert.

+The `authAll` commandline option (and INI setting) allows you to specify whether access to _all_ pages require user authentication; if that flag is `false` then only the download links require authentication, if `true` _any_ access requires a given username/password pair.

+Whenever there's no password file given (either in the INI file `passfile` or the command-line `-uf`) all functionality requiring authentication will be _disabled_ which in turn means that everybody can access your library.

 _Note_ that the password file generated and used by this system resembles the `htpasswd` used by the _Apache_ web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.